India life insurers seek quick capital fix from PE investors after law change

 “If our shareholders decide that IPO is to happen in the next 12 to 15 months, then only a private equity transaction or a private equity-like transaction we might do,” Amitabh Chaudhry, CEO of HDFC Life, told Reuters.

-The company is a joint venture between Housing Development Finance Corp Ltd (HDFC.NS) and Standard Life.
+The company is a joint venture between Housing Development Finance Corp Ltd and Standard Life.

 Life insurance penetration is muted in India due to relatively high costs and a lack of awareness.
 Insurers are now betting on a rapidly expanding, wealthier middle class and the easing of the foreign investment limits to boost profitability.